DeltaZuluSigma/ComicBookmarkManager/README.md

 # ComicBookmarkManager
-A website to organize your bookmarks (comics) by tags rather than folders; this was made in part to circumvent Cross-Origin Resource Sharing (CORS) such that a website can read and write to and from an XML file.
+A website to organize your comics (manga, manhwa, etc.) by tags rather than folders.
+Repurposable to simply organize bookmarks/links by tag instead of folder.

-Version: x0.5
+Version: x0.6

 ## Features
 - [x] Display bookmarks stored via XML (works for files under 110KB)